Jilla (soundtrack): Reception

-'Behindwoods' rated 3.25/5, stating "Imman’s class meets Vijay's mass".
-'Top10 Cinema' said "On the whole, Jilla songs are good and they’re sure to top the charts within a short span of time.
-D Imman has very well used the opportunity and has done a fabulous job.
-Massive treat for Ilayathalapathy fans".
-'Thelyricsworld.com' praised the album rating it 3.2/5, and went on to add that Jilla is among the best album in D. Imman's career.
-Cinemalead.com rated 3.5/5 and commented "Sure shot winner".
-'Indiaglitz' gave 3.9/5 and stated "The nail-biting wait has come to an end, and 'Jilla' has matched up to expectations to the fullest.
+Behindwoods rated 3.25/5, stating "Imman’s class meets Mohanlal and Vijay's mass".
+Top10 Cinema said "On the whole, Jilla songs are good and they’re sure to top the charts within a short span of time.
+D Imman has very well used the opportunity and has done a fabulous job for both superstars.
+Massive treat for Complete Actor Lalettan and Ilayathalapathy fans".
+Cinemalead rated 3.5/5 and commented "Sure shot winner".
+Indiaglitz gave 3.9/5 and stated "The nail-biting wait has come to an end, and 'Jilla' has matched up to expectations to the fullest.
 Imman has composed some of the finest tunes, tailor-made for the youthful josh.
 But it is not restricted one age-group - the songs are for all, as everyone will enjoy this energy, without exception.
-With this, the expectations about the film has risen up multiple notches, as we gear up for a smashing Pongal this January".
-Vijay's "Kandangi" with Shreya Ghoshal topped the charts.
+With this, the expectations about the film has risen up multiple notches, as we gear up for a smashing maattu Pongal this January".
 Shreya Ghoshal was nominated for Filmfare Award for Best Female Playback Singer-Tamil.